-1) Deck overlays used as a thermal barrier to achieve a specific fire rating must conform to the applicable code and insurance requirements for the roof assembly.
+1) Deck overlays used as a thermal barrier to achieve a specific fire rating must conform to the applicable Code and insurance requirements for the roof assembly.

 - 2) When the roof assembly is uninsulated, the deck must be overlaid to provide a continuous layer of support.
 The deck overlay must be at least one layer (min.
-12.7 mm (1/2")) of either - 1) moisture resistant gypsum core board deck overlay board. - 2) plywood.
+12.7 mm (1/2")) of either - 1) moisture resistant fibreglass-faced silicon treated gypsum core board. - 2) plywood.